octue/twined/README.md

 3. Undertake your changes, committing and pushing to branch `vX.Y.Z`
 4. Ensure that documentation is updated to match changes, and increment the changelog. **Pull requests which do not update documentation will be refused.**
 5. Ensure that test coverage is sufficient. **Pull requests that decrease test coverage will be refused.**
-6. Ensure code meets style guidelines (flake8 tests will fail otherwise)
+6. Ensure code meets style guidelines (pre-commit scripts and flake8 tests will fail otherwise)
 7. Address Review Comments on the PR
 8. Ensure the version in `setup.py` is correct and matches the branch version.
 9. Merge to master.
 Successful test, doc build, flake8 and a new version number will automatically create the release on pypi.